 |Pecan Crust with melty chocolate chips|

 Anyway, I made my dulce de leche, allowed it to cool, then stored it in my pantry, until today.
 Wanting to get a jump on things, I set today as my cheesecake-making day.
 I had created a recipe - on paper only - of what I wanted to do.
 My idea was a "Turtle Cheesecake" but using the DDL instead of any other caramel.
 Pecans are a must for anything Turtle, as is chocolate and the caramel.
-I will post the whole recipe soon, but for now I will just skim the basics.
 I made the crust with pecans, sugar, vanilla and butter - so this cheesecake will be completely Gluten-Free.
-I baked the crust, then straight from the oven I tossed in 1/2 teaspoon of Fleur de Sel (coarse salt) and 3/4 cup of dark chocolate chips.
+I baked the crust, then straight from the oven I tossed in 1/2 teaspoon of Fleur de Sel (coarse sea salt) and 3/4 cup of dark chocolate chips.
 As I proceeded with making the filling for the cheesecake, the chocolate chips softened, and I spread the chocolate over the crust.

 |Just Baked Cheesecake|

 Meanwhile, for Christmas Eve and for New Year's Eve I always make lots of little appetizers and snack things; no meal.
 One of the things I haven't made in a while is hummus, so I really wanted to make that.
 My husband loves hummus too, and we both prefer it with roasted red pepper in it.
 I made an addition of caramelized onion, because I had already made some last week for another application.
 The caramelized onion is completely optional.
 In fact, I wouldn't really recommend it unless you already have some made (never a bad idea, but it takes the better part of an hour to make).
 This was the first time I made hummus with the caramelized onion, and it is excellent, but it was just fine without it, so you decide.